KhronosGroup/VulkanTools-ForSC/vkvalidator/README.md

 <BR />

 ## Running
-To run the Vulkan Validator, simply call the executable.
+To run VIA, simply call the executable.

-    vkvalidator
+   lunarg_via

 This will output two things:
  - A command-line ouptut indicating the overall status
- - An HTML file (called vkvalidator.html) containing the details which will be output to one of two locations:
+ - An HTML file (called lunarg_via.html) containing the details which will be output to one of two locations:
   1. If the current directory is writeable, the HTML will be placed in that location.
   2. Otherwise, it will be saved to your home folder.